thinkbigthings/seebie/README.md

 View logs during deployment
-heroku logs --tail --app stage-zdd-full
+heroku logs --tail --app stage

-View logs for the migration (release phase) can be viewed from dashboard, or with command heroku releases:output --app zdd-full
+View logs for the migration (release phase) can be viewed from dashboard, or with command heroku releases:output --app stage

 // other handy commands
 heroku config --app zdd-full